cloud66/help-old/_posts/stacks/2013-09-26-databases.md

 You can always connect to your server directly and modify your application appropriately, but changes (like changing database type for example) will usually require you to create a new Cloud 66 stack.
 Once the new stack is created, you can migrate data from your old stack to your new stack, and delete your old stack when you're happy.

 ## Upgrading Your Database
 Cloud 66 will not do in-place database upgrades.
 This is because the database upgrade may cause your application to stop working, or may not be possible automatically.
 Therefore, to upgrade your database through Cloud 66, create a new Cloud 66 stack (at this point Cloud 66 will deploy the newer database version).

-Again, once the new stack is created, you can migrate data from your old stack to your new stack, and delete your old stack when you're happy.
+Once the new stack is created, you can migrate data from your old stack to your new stack, and delete your old stack when you're happy.